-- 6. You may now shut down the Stone: - % stopstone stone2447 where stone2447 is the name of the version 2.4.4.7 stone on this machine.
-It is preferred, but not required, that the repository be cleanly shut down before it is restarted under version 3.0.1.
+- 6. You may now shut down the Stone: - % stopstone stone2451 where stone2451 is the name of the version 2.4.5.1 stone on this machine.
+It is strongly reocmmended, but not required, that the repository be cleanly shut down before it is restarted under version 3.1.
+If the repository is not cleanly shut down, you must restart using the -N option.

-7. Set up the version 3.0.1 environment.
+7. Set up the version 3.1 environment.